5. Cyphal PWM node

 5 RPC-service uavcan.register.Access (opens new window)

-This node supports the Electronic Speed Controller (ESC) service according to the UDRAL standard (see for details) (opens new window).
+This node supports the UDRAL Actuator (ESC/Servo) service (opens new window).
 It uses the following subjects:

 Type Message Topic name